webbananaunite/Signaling/README.md

 Little Endian

 ### cpu, gpu
-nonce の計算はcpuもしくはgpuを選択可能です。
+nonce calculator is choosable cpu or gpu.

-## ステータス
+## status
 Beta
-Advanced Featuresを除く、すべての機能が実装されました。
+Have Implemented All Features but following Advanced Features.

-#### 未実装のAdvanced Features (20240709 13:33 JST Tokyo 現在)
+#### Un Implemented Advanced Features (as 20240709 13:33 JST Tokyo)
-- Blockの圧縮、Light Node
+- Complessed Block, Light Node
-- Commandオペランドの圧縮
+- Complessed Command Operand
-- Birth Transaction、BasicIncome Transactionの重複チェックの高速化
+- Be Hi-Speed Detect Duplicate Birth Transaction、BasicIncome Transaction
-- イレギュラー発生時の手続き
+- Procedure as for Occurred Irregular
-- ライブラリ利用ドキュメントの整備
+- Write Documents for Developer
-- Boot NodeをCloud (linux)に作成し稼働させる
+- Make and Boot up Boot Node on Cloud (linux)
 - Beta Test

 #### Join us!
-Peer-to-Peerオーバーレイ・ネットワークと、ブロックチェーンでの社会基盤構築に賛同していただける方、ボランティアになりますが、共に開発に貢献してくれる方やテストに参加してくれる方を募っています。
+Interested in Building Social Infrastructure by Peer-to-Peer Overlay Network, Block-chain System, On volunteer, please join my Project.

-ただし、仮想通貨取引所関係の方はお断りさせていただいておりますことをご了承ください。
+but, Don't accept application from one related to Cryptocurrency Exchange.

-ともに未来を作りましょう。ご連絡をお待ちしています。
+Let's Make Our Future!